nair0lf32/zer0ne-blog/Cyberseclabs/Beginner Labs/Shares/shares.md

 ```

 We have access to the .ssh folder with amir's private id_rsa key.
 We crack that:
+First we use:

-First we use `python2 /usr/share/john/ssh2john.py id_rsa > id_rsa.john` to get a john formatted hash file, then we run john on the hash file:
+`python2 /usr/share/john/ssh2john.py id_rsa > id_rsa.john`

+to get a john formatted hash file, then we run john on the hash file:

 ```
 john -w=/usr/share/wordlists/rockyou.txt id_rsa.john